 Delabar (this time pitching for the Blue Jays) would again be called into the game in a high leverage situation.
 With the Jays and Sox knotted up at 2 in extra innings Delabar was tasked with getting Chicago’s 7-8-9 hitters and rising to the occasion, the former Mariner would do just that… And then some.

-Using the Changeup and an array of Fastballs (alternating between the 4-Seam & 2-Seam), Delebar would get the next 4 batters (aided by a Jeff Mathis dropped 3rd Strike) to strikeout setting a Blue Jays record for most K’s in an inning.
+Using the Changeup and an array of Fastballs (alternating between the 4-Seam & 2-Seam) to go with the Splitter, Delabar would get the next 4 batters (aided by a Jeff Mathis dropped 3rd Strike) to strikeout setting a Blue Jays record for most K’s in an inning.

 On top of setting a Blue Jays mark, Delabar became the first pitcher in MLB history to record 4 Strikeouts in 1 inning (while in extra’s).
-Not bad for a guy who is a year and a bit removed from playing professional Baseball.
+Not bad for a guy who was once a year and a bit removed from playing professional Baseball.

 Steve Delabar is an example of what hard work and determination will amount to.
 His character and 96 MPH Fastball are a welcome addition to this years crop of Blue Jays relief pitchers and the fact that we have him under control until 2018 is only a bonus.